Skip to main content

 Going Solar in Seaford

 Seaford is a community in East Sussex.
 The area receives around 1,800 sunshine hours annually, allowing a 4kWp solar system to generate approximately 4,120 kWh per year, enough to cover 108% of an average household's electricity needs.
-East Sussex ranks #5 in the UK for solar yield, making Seaford an excellent location for solar panels.
-Solar panels in Seaford benefit from 0% VAT on installation, with estimated annual savings of £1154+.
+East Sussex sits at #5 in the UK for solar yield, putting Seaford among the best spots in the country for generation.
+Solar panels in Seaford benefit from 0% VAT on installation, with estimated annual savings of £733+.
 Local MCS-certified installers can assess your property and provide a customised quote.

 Solar panel benefits in Seaford, East Sussex